DerGuru/The-Resonant/New Chapters/Part2/P2-17_The_Reckoning.md

 That night, Jason couldn't sleep.

-He lay in a cot in the warehouse, staring at industrial ceiling, feeling the weight of what was coming.
+He lay in a cot in the warehouse, staring at industrial ceiling, the weight of what was coming pressing down on him.

 Tomorrow, he'd meet Malvek's representative.
 Maybe Malvek himself.